Taiwolawal/istio-project/README.md

 Ensure its deployed in istio-ingress namespace where you have the gateway pod

 ![apiVersion cert-manager iov1](https://github.com/Taiwolawal/istio-project/assets/50557587/f7d29bb4-5d6f-4be7-b631-f66a8a028811)

+To automatically obtain TLS certificate from Letsencrypt we need to creat a cluster issuer.
+Ensure you specify the ingress class to use solve http01 challenge

 When you create these certificate, the cert-manager will obtain a certificate from letsencrypt and store it in kubernetes secret.
 The certificate is valid for 90 days and the cert-manager will automatically renew and update the secret